AwakeNz/esx_cripsjob/esx_cripsjob/README.md

+this is a edited version of the esx_policejob to pose as a gangjob and is very customizable discord:Swxy#0001
-# fxserver-esx_policejob
+# fxserver-esx_cripsjob
-FXServer ESX Police Job
+FXServer ESX crips Job

 [REQUIREMENTS]